silksil/NOTES-CHEATSHEET/client/react/example-components/searchbar.md

   return state;
 }
 ```
-Alternatively we could return only the latests searched item: `[ action.payload.data ]`.
+Alternatively we could return only the latests searched item: `return action.payload.data`.